 Prerequisites for developing a Windows Store app using DirectX

-This document reviews the prerequisites you should consider when planning to develop a Windows Store app using DirectX, including the specific technologies you must be familiar with before you dive in.
+When you start to develop a Windows Store app using DirectX, keep the prerequisites on this page in mind.
+This includes the technologies you need to know before you dive in.

-Before you start developing a Windows Store app using DirectX you need to know some Windows programming -- and programming in C++.
-Windows Store apps using DirectX are developed at a lower level of programming, which means that you will be exposed to many more features of the operating system, including memory and resource management, and the interface for the graphics device itself.
-If you are new to game or graphics app development, you may find this challenging, but you will also find it rewarding, because learning game development at this level creates far, far greater possibilities for game and graphics app design and development as you progress in knowledge and experience -- and imposes far fewer constraints.
+Before you start to develop a Windows Store app using DirectX, you need to know how to program in Windows with C++.
+Windows Store apps using DirectX are developed at a lower level of programming than other app models, which means that you will be exposed to many more features of the operating system.
+These include memory and resource management, and the interface for the graphics device itself.
+If you are new to game or graphics app development, you may find this challenging.
+But you will also find it rewarding, because learning game development at this level creates far, far greater possibilities for game and graphics app design and development.

-You'll also need to understand the basics of 2D and 3D graphics programming and mathematics, because many of the APIs you'll use were developed with these principles in mind, and it'll be easier for you to understand their parameters and results if you are familiar with the operations behind them.
+You'll also need to understand the basics of 2D and 3D graphics programming and mathematics, because many of the APIs you'll use were developed with these principles in mind.
+It'll be easier for you to understand their parameters and results if you are familiar with the operations behind them.

-At the minimum, you should have a grasp of the following:
+At a minimum, you should have a grasp of the following:

 - Windows C/C++ programming.
 This means that you understand pointers and references, events and callbacks, and perhaps a few of the common libraries like ATL.